 If you routinely fish for smaller species such as crappie or bluegill, there’s no sense in wasting money and tackle box space on a knife with an oversized blade.
 The Berkley Four-Inch XCD Fillet Knife is expressly designed for handling smaller fish, and for making finicky, close quarter cuts as easy as possible.
 Its semi-flex blade offers just the right blend of strength and maneuverability, with a full tang construction and a corrosion-resistant composite coating that makes it suitable for fresh and saltwater fishermen.
 And it's crafted from stainless steel.

-The ergonomic co-molded handle is a particular highlight for Amazon reviewers.
-It affords a secure grip even when your hands are slippery with fish slime, and helps to reduce fatigue on days when you meet your catch limit.
+The ergonomic co-molded handle is particularly useful, as it affords a secure grip even when your hands are slippery with fish slime, and helps to reduce fatigue on days when you meet your catch limit.
 Your purchase includes a protective sheath with a clever thumb lock release that prevents the blade from being unsheathed accidentally.
 As well as helping to prolong the knife’s sharpness, this feature also protects you from injury when reaching blindly into your tackle bag.

 Best for Big Fish: Bubba Blade 12-Inch Curved Fillet Knife

-Amazon reviewers report using this extra-large knife to make quick work of big fish species, including king salmon and tuna.
-It features a 12-inch, full tang blade made of high-carbon stainless steel.
+This extra-large knife features a 12-inch, full tang blade made of high-carbon stainless steel.
 It pairs durability with exceptional edge retention and is easy to re-sharpen when necessary.
 A titanium-bonded, non-stick coating helps fillets to slide off easily and prevents rusting and pitting.
 If you’re a fan of finesse cuts, you’ll also appreciate the fact that despite its size, the blade has some flex.

 The patented no-slip handle is made from a thermoplastic polymer wrapped in rubber and includes a safety guard that protects your hand from the blade and the sharp spines of certain fish species.
 A trigger grip allows you to put all your weight behind the cut when slicing through thick scales, meat, and bone, while thumb and finger pads help you to achieve total control.
 A good quality sheath is a must for a knife of this size and sharpness, and this one comes with a custom carrier complete with a belt loop.